 Sneak peek: A few holiday tips for parents to help you and your kids enjoy the season.

-I cannot guarantee that these tips will ensure that all your holiday events will go smoothly, but I think they will at least give you a heads-up on some issues to consider.
+I cannot guarantee that these holiday parenting tips will ensure that all your events will go smoothly, but I think they will at least give you a heads-up on some issues to consider.

 7 Holiday Tips for Parents